-''' sentieon driver -t NUMBER_THREADS -r REFERENCE \ -i TUMOR_REALIGNED_BAM/TUMOR_DEDUP_BAM -q TUMOR_RECAL_DATA.TABLE \ --algo TNscope --tumor_sample TUMOR_SAMPLE_NAME \ --pon PANEL_OF_NORMAL_VCF --cosmic COSMIC_DB_VCF [--dbsnp DBSNP] OUT_TN_VCF '''
+''' sentieon driver -t NUMBER_THREADS -r REFERENCE \ -i TUMOR_DEDUPED_BAM -q TUMOR_RECAL_DATA.TABLE \ --algo TNscope --tumor_sample TUMOR_SAMPLE_NAME \ --pon PANEL_OF_NORMAL_VCF [--dbsnp DBSNP] OUT_TN_VCF '''

 - NUMBER_THREADS: the number of computer threads that will be used in the calculation.
 We recommend that the number does not exceed the number of computing cores available in your system. - REFERENCE: the location of the reference FASTA file.
-You should make sure that the reference is the same as the one used in the mapping stage. - COREALIGNED_BAM: the location and filename of the co-realigned BAM file from co-realignment stage. - TUMOR_DEDUP_BAM: the location of the pre-processed BAM file after deduplication for the TUMOR sample. - TUMOR_REALIGNED_BAM: the location of the pre-processed BAM file after individual realignment for the TUMOR sample. - TUMOR_RECAL_DATA.TABLE: the location where the BQSR stage for the TUMOR sample stored the result. - NORMAL_DEDUP_BAM: the location of the pre-processed BAM file after deduplication for the NOR-MAL sample. - NORMAL_REALIGNED_BAM: the location of the pre-processed BAM file after individual realignment for the NORMAL sample. - NORMAL_RECAL_DATA.TABLE: the location where the BQSR stage for the NORMAL sample stored the result. - TUMOR SAMPLE NAME: sample name used for tumor sample in Map reads to reference stage. - OUT TN VCF: the location and file name of the output file containing the variants.
+You should make sure that the reference is the same as the one used in the mapping stage. - TUMOR_DEDUPED_BAM: the location of the pre-processed BAM file after deduplication for the TU-MOR sample. - TUMOR_RECAL_DATA.TABLE: the location where the BQSR stage for the TUMOR sample stored the result. - NORMAL_DEDUPED_BAM: the location of the pre-processed BAM file after deduplication for the NORMAL sample. - NORMAL_RECAL_DATA.TABLE: the location where the BQSR stage for the NORMAL sample stored the result. - TUMOR SAMPLE NAME: sample name used for tumor sample in Map reads to reference stage. - OUT TN VCF: the location and file name of the output file containing the variants.

 - NORMAL SAMPLE NAME: sample name used for normal sample in Map reads to reference stage. - DBSNP: the location of the Single Nucleotide Polymorphism database (dbSNP).
 The variants in the dbSNP will be more likely to be marked as germline as they require more evidence of absence in the normal.
-You can only use one dbSNP file. - PANEL OF NORMAL VCF: the location and name of panel of normal VCF file. - COSMIC VCF: the location and name of the cosmic database VCF file.
+You can only use one dbSNP file. - PANEL OF NORMAL VCF: the location and name of panel of normal VCF file.